Timothée Atouba

-Timothée Atouba (born 17 February 1982) is a Cameroonian former footballer who played as a left back.
+Timothée Atouba Essama (born 17 February 1982) is a Cameroonian former professional footballer who played as a left back.

-Career
+Club career

 Early years

 Born in Douala, Cameroon, Atouba grew up in a family with 13 children.
 He started playing football in Yaoundé in a small club called Minéduc (Ministère de l'éducation national).
 He was soon being courted by other academies.
 But he remained with his club, which has since been renamed from to Ouragan FC.
 He advanced to their first team for the 1999 season, in the second tier.
 The left footed midfielder played immediately in the starting eleven and was regular goal scorer.
 From that moment on things went in quick succession and he transferred to Union Douala, in the Elite One.
 Then, Atouba received a call-up for Cameroon's national team from national coach Pierre Lechantre.
 He didn't have to play any youth internationals.

-Xamax
+Neuchâtel Xamax

-He was spotted as a talent by scouts in friendlies and during Africa Cup of Nations qualifiers.
+Atouba was spotted as a talent by scouts in friendlies and during Africa Cup of Nations qualifiers.
 Sooner or later he also became the focus of Swiss clubs.
 Neuchâtel Xamax was the first club interested.
 In summer 2000 he signed for them, and played for them in the 2001–02 Nationalliga A under head coach Alain Geiger.
 Atouba played his league debut for the club in the home game in the Stade de la Maladière (1924) on 19 July 2000 as Xamax won 2–0 against FC Basel.
 From this moment FCB also became aware of him.